 - No pinna and ear canal (anotia)

-The following common conditions can cause low-set and unusually formed ears:
+Common conditions that can cause low-set and unusually formed ears include:

 Rare conditions that can cause low-set and malformed ears include: